kryptokredit/krypto-kredit-dapp/README.md

 ### Introduction

 Krypto Kredit is a Web3 Dapp that allows users to build credit by taking off chain transaction data and putting them on chain through NFT invocing and validators.
 Currently, only 23% of the worlds population has access to credit.
 This project was built to reach 99% of people by tackling cash transactions.
-Through our NFT invoicing

-### Installation
+This front end is used to interact with Krypto Kredit smart contracts to create and sign invoices from an invoicer and a payer.

 To get started with this project, follow these steps: